CharlieDigital/typescript-is-like-csharp/docs/pages/basics/classes.md

 # Classes and Types

 Classes in C# and TypeScript/JavaScript share the same basic structure, allowing the creation of blueprints for objects with properties, methods, and constructors.
 However, C# classes come with stronger typing, more powerful features, and stricter rules.
-C# uses `class` to define a class, and constructors are defined using the class name.
+C# uses `class` to define a class, and constructors are defined using the class name (versus `constructor` for JavaScript).
 The class members (fields, properties, methods) are explicitly typed, offering better compile-time safety compared to TypeScript, where type annotations are optional and inferred.

 C# **generics** allow classes and methods to be defined with type parameters (`class Box<T> {}`), providing a highly type-safe way to handle different data types.
 While TypeScript also supports generics, C#'s implementation is more robust with additional constraints, making it easier to enforce type safety and reduce errors.